-In the first instance, typical engineering for a PON operator - in very high-density areas at least - generally consists of installing splitters at two levels: one upstream, at an access point of around a thousand lines, and another downstream, at the concentration point for instance.
-The location of this second level of optical splitter is the result of a compromise between the following two constraints:
+In the first instance, typical engineering for a PON operator - in very high-density areas at least -generally consists of installing couplers at two levels: one upstream, at a access point of around a thousand lines, and another downstream, at the concentration point for instance.
+The location of this second level of optical coupler is the result of a compromise between the following two constraints:

-- the number of lines situated downstream from the splitter needs to be large enough for it to be sufficiently filled; - housing these splitters must allow for network flexibility to enable this optimisation.
+- the number of lines situated downstream from the coupler needs to be large enough for it to be sufficiently filled; - housing these couplers must allow for network flexibility to enable this optimisation.

-To satisfy the demands of the first constraint, a PON operator needs to be able to optimise the use of the PON trees and so to eventually fill the splitter installed at the concentration point.
-Taking the hypothesis of an eventual 100% penetration rate for ultra-fast broadband, a 33% market share for the PON operator being considered, and a 18 ratio for the splitter installed at the concentration point, which appears to be a common configuration, it is only starting at 24 lines that a real optimisation of the splitter's occupancy rate can be realised.
-For a splitter with a 14 ratio installed at the concentration point, the threshold is a minimum 12 lines per building.
+To satisfy the demands of the first constraint, a PON operator needs to be able to optimise the use of the PON trees and so to eventually fill the coupler installed at the concentration point.
+Taking the hypothesis of an eventual 100% penetration rate for ultra-fast broadband, a 33% market share for the PON operator being considered, and a 1\8 ratio for the coupler installed at the concentration point, which appears to be a common configuration, it is only starting at 24 lines that a real optimisation of the coupler's occupancy rate can be realised.
+For a coupler with a 1\4 ratio installed at the concentration point, the threshold is a minimum 12 lines per building.

-As to the second constraint, it appears that in very high-density areas the foot of the building can be a suitable environment for the installation of this second level of splitters.
+As to the second constraint, it appears that in very high-density areas the foot of the building can be a suitable environment for the installation of this second level of couplers.
 The figure of 12 units therefore appears to be adapted to this housing-related constraint as well, since at least half of the dwellings in very high-density areas are located in buildings with at least 12 units (cf. section IV).
-This threshold therefore allows PON operators to have a simple hosting solution for this second level of splitters for the majority of homes in very high-density areas.
+This threshold therefore allows PON operators to have a simple hosting solution for this second level of couplers for the majority of homes in very high-density areas.